pwner1338/old-roblox-stuf-archive/README.md

-Warning: Delete the script called Spread inside Model 235.
+Warning: Delete the script called "Spread" inside Model 235.
 If things in Models, Scripts, Decals, or Tools are images, the asset is deleted.
 If a image is in games, the game was copylocked and had a thumbnail.